 - Do you eat while you study?
 If so, what?

 Do you agree with what the author says?
 Do you have any strategies she doesn’t mention?
+How do you get into your best form?
 Leave your comments below to help your fellow candidates!